iguanatool/iguana/README.md

 ## Running Test Data Generation
 Running test data generation is then as simple as a command such as

-`java org.iguanatool.Run calendar nhc`
+`java org.iguanatool.Run my_example nhc`

-where `calendar` is the case study and `nhc` is the search.
+where `my_example` is the case study and `nhc` is the search.
 (Search names are derived from the method names in the org.iguanatool.search.SearchFactory class.)

+IGUANA will now attempt to generate test inputs for each test object (C function) that is a part of your case study.
+The list of C functions for which data are generated can be changed by editing the `testobjects` file placed in the case study directory in which your C code lives.
+This is initially populated with all the functions IGUANA found when parsing your case study C file (i.e., `my_example.c` in the above).

 Further configuration options can be set through the `iguana.config` file in IGUANA's root directory.
 Each of these can be overridden at the command line by preceeding the option with a dash.
 For example, to set the seed from the command line, use

-`java org.iguanatool.Run calendar nhc -seed=100`
+`java org.iguanatool.Run my_example nhc -seed=100`